Illinois Compiled Statutes

 arson, or any

-other felony which involves the use or threat of physical force or violence
+other felony that involves the use or threat of physical force or violence

 against another individual.